rbind/njtierney.com/content/about.md

 title: About Me
 ---

 My name is Nick Tierney.
-I did my undergrad and honours in Psych, and then took a turn into the unconventional and did a PhD in Statistics (under [Kerrie Mengersen](https://en.wikipedia.org/wiki/Kerrie_Mengersen)) in 2018.
+I did my undergrad and honours in Psych, and then took an unconventional turn, and did a PhD in Statistics (under [Kerrie Mengersen](https://en.wikipedia.org/wiki/Kerrie_Mengersen)) in 2018.
 I now work as a research software engineer with [Nick Golding](https://www.telethonkids.org.au/contact-us/our-people/g/nick-golding/) at the [Telethon Kids Institute](https://www.telethonkids.org.au/), in Perth, Western Australia.
 I work on improving and maintaining the [greta](https://greta-stats.org/) R package for statistical modelling, and implementing workflows to automate analysis on diseases like COVID19 and malaria.

 Previously I was at Monash University (2017-2020), working as a research fellow, then lecturer.
 I worked with [Di Cook](http://dicook.org/) in the [NUMBAT group](https://numbat.space/), and taught [ETC1010, introduction to Data Analysis](https://dmac.netlify.org/).